rrhg/react-django-docker-boilerplate/README.md

    1. `./prod up` or `docker-compose up`

 Todos:
-☐ env files
+☑ .env file
-☐ postgres bind mount volumen for data
+☑ postgres bind mount volumen in production for data
-☐ Django settings-base.py & new folder
+☑ Django use multiple settings files pattern
 ☐ https let's encrypt
 ☐ will probably only use Django as an API with rest_framework & keep React completely independent & served by nginx
 ☐ many more